 Few Days Before the Event

 The best way to prepare for a career fair is to get things ready a day or two before the date of the event.
-The reason several candidates fail to impress recruiters is because of the lack of preparation they’ve done before attending the interview.
+The reason several candidates fail to impress recruiters is because of the lack of preparation they have done before attending the interview.

 Job fairs are always orchestrated in a way where everyone taking part and participating in the event — attendees, exhibitors, sponsors, and other professionals and business entities involved — are aware of its details.